snoopy/textadept-hydra/README.md

 When a hydra is active, the available keys and actions are displayed in the status bar, so you don't need to memorise them.

-For example, the following hydra would allow you to type `ctrl+w` to trigger a word navigation hydra, in which you can use the left and right arrow keys to navigate by words.
+For example, the following configuration would allow you to type `ctrl+w` to trigger a word navigation hydra, in which you can use the left and right arrow keys to navigate by words.
 Any other key will exit the hydra.

 ```
+local hydra = require('hydra')

 local word_hydra = {
   { key='left', help="prev", action=buffer.word_left, persistent=true },
   { key='right', help="next", action=buffer.word_right, persistent=true },